Ask awayYour Questions

 Are Love Child’s products gluten-free?

 Many of our products are gluten-free, however, some of them are not.
-Our pouch products, Fruity Chomp bars, Pat-A-Cake rice cakes, Love Ducks and Buckwheat + Chia Infant cereal are gluten-free.
-Our Toodle O’s and Teefies are made with only gluten-free grains, but are produced in facilities which also process grains containing gluten, so may contain gluten.
-Our Oaty Chomps bars are actually made with certified gluten-free oats but we don’t currently claim gluten-free on the packaging.
-We plan to add this information to the packaging soon.
 Our Owlies are made with spelt flour, which naturally contains gluten, so are not gluten-free.
+However, our pouch products, Pat-A-Cake rice cakes, and Love Ducks are gluten-free.
+Our Toodle O’s and Teefies are made with only gluten-free grains but are produced in facilities which also process grains containing gluten, so may contain gluten.
+Our Oaty Chomps bars are made with certified gluten-free oats.

 Organic food is often more expensive.
 Is it healthier or safer?